-Prerequisites: Junior standing, minimum cumulative grade point average of 2.5 to allow students to build confidence and understanding of how professional salespersons analyze compelling business needs, create sales strategies and building long term sales relationships in an ethical context.
+Prerequisites: Junior standing, minimum cumulative grade point average of 2.5

+This course will focus on personal selling skills and developing an advantage in today's global career environment.
+It combines lecture, role play, and Customer Relationship Management software experiences to allow students to build confidence and understanding of how professional salespersons analyze compelling business needs, create sales strategies and building long term sales relationships in an ethical context.
 Learning outcomes will be evaluated with quizzes, oral presentations, and role play exercises.